WillYallop/static-site-generator/README.md

 - [Tags & Filters](core/markdown/tags-and-filters.md)

-## Features in development:

-- Picture tag that generate/optimises images and inserts a picture element with multiple next gen file formats.

 ## Notes

 - This boilerplate has a Laravel mix setup to compile SCSS and TS.
 If this is not your prefered build tool, feel free to swap it out for something else.